 |Teaching period||First Semester|

 - One of FREN 334, FREN 221, FREN 311, FREN 331.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - FREN 321, FREN 332, FREN 336

 - Schedule C

 - Arts and Music

 - Paper Structure